GraphtyLove/Face-recognition-JS/README.md

 ## Note

-**Work with Google Chrome**.
-Can have some webcam issues with firefox.
+**Work with Google Chrome & Firefox**.
+Can have some webcam issues with other browsers.